yljustsk8/learning_to_hash/README.md

 - Requirements

-    - see `./netquery/requirements.txt`.
+    - See `./netquery/requirements.txt`

 - Running the code

     - Download the data and unzip it at `./` and reach `./netquery/bio/`;

     - We transfer vector x to tanh(δx) and gradually increase δ(from 1 to b) in order to bring x closer to the hamming space.
-In the code, we used parameter "beta" to represent δ and b is set to 20 in our experiment.;
+In the code, we used parameter "beta" to represent δ and b is set to 20 in our experiment;

     - Run `python train.py --lr 0.001 --beta β --pretrain True` to use the edge data to train the embedding, where β gradually increased from 1 to b-1;